GDIK2022/GDIK-GeoComponent-Suite/README.md

 ##### "change"

 When value is changed the component emits an event of type "change".
 Current component value is added to detail attribute of event as object or null.

+#### Methods

+##### getImage(mimetype)

+This function returns a Base64 encoded string representation of current map section with all active back- and foreground layers as well as the selectable geometries and the current selected one.
+The mimetype parameter is optional.
+The default is "image/png".

 #### Example